IDF admissions to misconduct after initial denials: Kafr Qasim massacre (29 October 1956)

-Khan Yunis massacre (November 3, 1956)
+Khan Yunis massacre (3 November 1956)

-Initial report and denial

-On November 3, 1956, during the Suez Crisis, the Israel Defense Forces carried out operations in Khan Yunis in the Gaza Strip, as well as the neighboring Khan Yunis refugee camp.
+On 3 November 1956, during the Suez Crisis, the Israel Defense Forces carried out operations in Khan Yunis in the Gaza Strip, as well as the neighboring Khan Yunis refugee camp.
 The IDF, in what is known as the Khan Yunis massacre, shot dead hundreds of Palestinian civilians during house raids ostensibly aimed at militants.
 Israel's initial statements claimed that most of the deaths occurred during armed clashes with militants or Fedayeen fighters.
 The government strongly denied any unlawful killings of civilians by its troops.

-Investigation and admission

 A United Nations report estimated that 275 Palestinians were killed in Khan Yunis.
 Palestinian eyewitnesses described summary executions and mass shootings of civilians.
 In 2004, IDF veteran accounts published in the Israeli press confirmed that a civilian massacre was perpetrated by Israeli soldiers in Khan Yunis.
 Israel eventually acknowledged that there was a massacre of civilians occurred based on these IDF accounts, overturning its initial claims that deaths occurred during armed clashes.

-The usage of white phosphorus in Operation Cast Lead (2008 – 2009)
+Usage of white phosphorus in Operation Cast Lead (2008–2009)

-Initial report and denial

 In December 2008, Israel launched a major military offensive in Gaza known as Operation Cast Lead, aimed at Hamas and other militant groups.
 During the 3-week operation, there were numerous reports by UN officials, human rights groups, and journalists on the ground claiming Israel had used white phosphorus munitions in densely populated areas of Gaza.
 Such usage is restricted under international law due to the indiscriminate and horrific burns white phosphorus causes on contact with skin.
 Initially, Israeli officials categorically denied that its forces used white phosphorus weapons in Gaza at all.

-Investigation and admission

 In January 2009, after accumulating evidence made clear white phosphorus shells were extensively fired in Gaza, the IDF finally admitted to using the munition.
 However, it claimed the white phosphorus shells were only used to create smokescreens per international law, not as an incendiary weapon against people.
 Rights groups disputed this, citing evidence of white phosphorus burns on injured civilians.

-Beitunia killings (May 15, 2014)
+Beitunia killings (15 May 2014)

-Initial report and denial

-On May 15, 2014, two 17-year-old Palestinian teenagers, Nadeem Nawara and Mohammad Salameh, were shot dead by Israel Defense Forces (IDF) soldiers during annual Nakba Day protests outside Ofer Prison in the West Bank.
+On 15 May 2014, two 17-year-old Palestinian teenagers, Nadeem Nawara and Mohammad Salameh, were shot dead by Israel Defense Forces (IDF) soldiers during annual Nakba Day protests outside Ofer Prison in the West Bank.
 Multiple eyewitnesses and video footage clearly showed the two teens were unarmed when fatally shot.
 However, Israeli officials initially denied that any live ammunition was used against the demonstrators.
 They instead claimed the cause of death was unknown, questioned the evidence, and stated only non-lethal methods were used to disperse protesters.